vs3kulic/dash/README.md

 # Bank Transaction Dashboard

-A Python-based financial dashboard for processing and visualizing bank transaction data.
+A Python-based dashboard app for processing and visualizing bank transaction data.
 Built with Streamlit, Pandas, and Plotly as a learning project for data engineering and visualization fundamentals.

 ## Overview